thcollective/complete-software-development-programme/challenges/README.md

 }
 ```

-1. There should be a unique ID for each messages and the id has to be generated on th server.
+1. There should be a unique ID for each messages and the id has to be generated on the server.
 There shouldn't be any duplicated messages with the same ID.
 2. There should be a created at field for each messages.
 3. There should be a updated at field for each messages.
 When a message is updated, this field should be updated.